syntax-syndicate/goose-terminal-agent/documentation/blog/2025-06-24-mcp-jupyter-server/index.md

 >
 > <span style={{color: '#059669', fontWeight: 'bold'}}>AI:</span> "Your Random Forest achieved 0.84 precision and 0.81 recall.
 The confusion matrix shows some false positives in the high-value sales category.
 Would you like me to adjust the decision threshold or try feature engineering?"

-This fluid back-and-forth, where the AI understands and builds upon the existing notebook state, allows for seamless collaboration without the need for constant context re-establishment or data reloading.
+This fluid back-and-forth, where the assistant understands and builds upon the existing notebook state, allows for seamless collaboration without the need for constant context re-establishment or data reloading.

 ## Example notebook